How to place your bins or containers

 Contact Public Works to have your bin replaced or repaired.

-Compostable materials are collected every week between 7 a.m. and 6 p.m.
+Organic waste is collected on Monday every week between 7 a.m. and 6 p.m.

 - Only 80-, 120- and 240-litre green rolling bins from the City are accepted.
 To obtain a second bin, contact Public Works at 514-630-1230 or email@example.com.